-The Harmony project has been working on their protocol for over a year already.
+The Harmony project has been working on their protocol for over two years already and has made significant progress.
 Determining exactly how much work has been done can sometimes be tough.
 However, one of the best estimates is to take a look at the coding activity in their public repositories.

 Code commits to select repositories over past 12 months

 As you can see, there has been quite a lot of activity and commits to these repos over the past year.
 It is also worth noting that there are another 16 repositories in their GitHub – some of which that also have significant activity.
 There may also be other work that is taking place in private repos that have not being published yet.

 This is indeed quite encouraging and is a far departure from the previous ICO status quo.
 Projects would raise millions of dollars with nothing more than a whitepaper.
 In fact, the level of development that I see here is more than I have seen with other projects which ICOed 1-2 years ago.

 All of this development does make sense when you take a look at the milestones the team has met over the past year.
 There is also much more to look forward to in their roadmap for the rest of 2020:

 - Q1 & Q2 2020: Open staking implemented, EPoS mechanism added, token swap to native ONE token implemented, stablecoins added, and HRC-721 added for branded assets.
 SEED becomes the very first HRC-721 token, and Harmony becomes the very first sharded blockchain to implement staking.

 - Q3 2020: Improvement to 3-second finality, and the addition of DeFi middlewares.
 Creation of staking wallet and an Ethereum bridge, as well as global fiat gateways.

 - Q4 2020: Auditable privacy and cross-border finance.
 100% decentralized nodes and community governance.

 If you would like to keep up to date with the latest from the developments from the project then you can always head on over to their official blog.